Woman indicted in Mobile for child sex trafficking - NewsBreak

 MOBILE, Ala. ( WKRG ) — A Mobile Grand Jury indicted a woman for child sex trafficking.

 Brandie Leigh Mckee was indicted Feb.
 18 for one count of Facilitating Travel of a Child for a Sex Act and one count of Human Trafficking.
-Mckee’s bond was set at $50,000 for each count, totaling her bond to $100,000.Hazlewood Elementary principal on leave after alleged abuse
+Mckee’s bond was set at $50,000 for each count, totaling her bond to $100,000.GOP pollster says Republicans are mocking ‘child’ Trump

 Mckee’s indictment means the Grand Jury believes that she trafficked a child knowing they would be sexually abused.
 An indictment is a formal accusation of crime.
 Currently, Mckee hasn’t been found guilty of the two counts.
 Mckee will now have to enter a plea deal.